 The painting shimmers with an almost eerie glow from the full moon visible in a small clear patch in an otherwise cloudy sky.
 The windows of the cottages on the right of the scene reflect squares of amber light.
 The wall curves sharply in a semi-circle, mirrored by the wider arc of the country road.
 The painting is criss-crossed by a series of vertical and horizontal lines.
 The road is indented with what look like vehicle tracks, which intersect with a further set of tracks where the road is met by a smaller path coming from the side.
 A stream runs alongside.
 A woman, indistinct in the darkness, makes her way along the main path.

 Jane Peretz of Chatsworth Road, St Annes, donated A Country Track in the Moonlight in 1938 along with Beach Scene, Morecambe Bay, also by Percy Brooke.

 Mrs Peretz was born Jane Earnshaw Hamilton in Haslingdon in 1871.
 Her father, like Percy Brooke’s father, was an ironmonger.
 In 1897 she married Edward Peretz, a teacher of German and music.
 Edward was born in 1864 to Polish parents.
-(11) The Peretzes spent several years in Blackburn but moved to Lytham St Annes some time after 1911.
+(11) The Peretzes spent several years in Blackburn but moved to Lytham St Annes some time after 1911, where he taught at Lowther College for Girls alongside Walter Eastwood, a local artist, who has several paintings in the Lytham St Annes Art Collection.
 Edward died in 1930 and was buried in Lytham Cemetery.

 Jane died in 1943.
 She had no children.